2023 Guayas earthquake: Earthquake

-The earthquake had a magnitude of 6.8 and maximum MMI intensity of VII (Very strong), according to the United States Geological Survey.
+The earthquake had a magnitude of 6.8 and estimated maximum MMI of VII (Very strong), according to the United States Geological Survey (USGS).
 The European-Mediterranean Seismological Centre reported a magnitude of 6.7.
-According to PAGER, a service operated by the USGS, damaging shaking of intensities V-VII (Moderate-Very Strong) were felt by 8.41 million people, nearly half of Ecuador's population, including intensity VI (Strong) in Guayaquil.
+According to the USGS PAGER service, shaking intensity V–VII (Moderate–Very Strong) was felt by 8.41 million people, nearly half of Ecuador's population, including intensity VI (Strong) in Guayaquil.
 It was felt in 13 of the country's 24 provinces.
+The country's Geophysical Institute of the National Polytechnic School reported the EMS-98 intensity was V–VI (Strong–Slightly damaging) in southern Guayas Province.
+Intensity V–VI was also observed in Machala, Santa Rosa and Huaquillas.

 The earthquake occurred as the result of oblique-slip faulting at an intermediate depth near the subduction interface of the Nazca and South American plates.
-Its faulting mechanism and depth suggest the event occurred within the subducted lithosphere of the Nazca Plate.
+Its faulting mechanism and depth suggest the event occurred within the subducted lithosphere of the Nazca plate.
 Focal mechanism solutions indicate that rupture occurred on either a near vertically dipping fault striking to the southeast or a moderately dipping fault striking to the southwest.
 At the location of the earthquake, the Nazca plate moves to the east relative to the South American plate at a velocity of about 73 mm per year.
 Earthquakes in Ecuador and most of western South America are caused by the strains generated by ongoing subduction.

 Events such as this are called intermediate-depth earthquakes, occurring at 70–300 km depth.
 Intermediate-depth earthquakes represent deformation within subducted slabs rather than at the shallow plate interface between subducting and overriding tectonic plates.
 Typically less damaging on the ground surface above their epicenter than is the case with similar-magnitude shallow-focus earthquakes, but can still be destructive.
 Large intermediate-depth earthquakes may be felt at large distances from their epicenters.

 Impact

 Ecuador

 The quake was felt in 13 of the country's 24 provinces.
-A total of 84 houses collapsed and 180 houses, 80 schools, 33 health facilities, 14 public infrastructure, 20 private infrastructure, and one bridge were damaged.
-At least 446 people were injured across the country.
+A total of 96 houses collapsed and 318 houses, 148 schools, 55 health facilities, 54 public infrastructure, 56 private infrastructure, and one bridge were damaged.
+At least 494 people were injured across the country.

 El Oro

 In El Oro, 40 houses collapsed and 12 people – including an infant and five members of a single family – were killed, mostly in the city of Machala.
 Three people died when a tower collapsed.
 In Puerto Bolívar, a building housing a museum and a restaurant collapsed into the sea.
 Collapsed buildings in the province trapped many people.
 One Peruvian resident was among the dead in the province.
+In the southern parts of some places in the province, telephone lines were downed and power outages occurred.